Photographs

 Whippings are translucent silk finely tipped in Highland Green and polished to achieve the perfect poured in place look only achievable with multiple coats of fine varnish.
 Single coat epoxy finishes may seek to emulate this finish but always look lumpy in comparison.

 On the last picture the glue lines can be seen to the right of centre.
-This indicates that the blank has been glued with Rescorcinol Phenol Formaldehyde glue that leaves distinctive plumb coloured lines.
+This indicates that the blank has been glued with Rescorcinol Phenol Formaldehyde glue that leaves distinctive plum coloured lines.
 On rods glued with Urea Formaldehyde and Epoxy resin the glue lines are invisible.

 Node stagger on this rod is paired opposites "Payne style" rather than the more common 3x3.